 What is Customer Development?

-Customer development is a methodology for building businesses that is applicable for startups and existing companies.
+Customer development is a methodology for building businesses that is applicable to startups and existing companies.
 It is one of three pillars required for a lean startup:

 - customer development;

-- agile engineering (self-organizing and cross-functional agile dev teams that deliver value incrementaly, iteratively and adaptively).
+- agile engineering (self-organizing and cross-functional agile dev teams that deliver value incrementally, iteratively, and adaptively).

-In brief words, customer development as part of lean startup focuses on understanding customer problems and needs, defining a repeatable and scalable sales model for your product / company, and helps to get product / market fit.
+In brief words, customer development as part of a lean startup focuses on understanding customer problems and needs, defining a repeatable and scalable sales model for your product/company, and helps to get product/market fit.

 4 Phases of Customer Development: